Aloha POS Review

-- Ease Of Use: A large number of customers found Aloha to be simple to use and particularly easy to train employees on.
-Customers with previous experience using POS system seemed to like Aloha’s design.
+- Ease Of Use: Many customers found the POS to be simple to use and particularly easy to train employees on.
+Customers with previous experience using a POS system seemed to like Aloha’s design.

-- Robust Features: If you need it, Aloha offers it.
+- Robust Features: If you need it, Aloha POS offers it.
 At least in some capacity.
-Many users appreciated that Aloha offered everything they needed from robust reports to inventory management.
+Many users appreciated that this POS system offered everything they needed, from robust reports to inventory management.
 They claimed that the feature offerings were more robust than other POS systems they had tried.

 - Customization Options: For experienced users, they appreciated that they could make the system their own and add details to make their business run efficiently.

-Aloha clearly knows the restaurant business and its product is catered specifically to a restaurant owner’s needs.
-There’s a reason why so many businesses use them after all.
-Aloha’s feature set is very impressive.
-If you’re at a point where you just want a robust system and cost isn’t of consequence, you may want to give it a look.
-But other systems have rapidly caught up to what Aloha has to offer for a significantly lower price.
-Aloha does have some nice modern adaptations, particularly for our socially-distanced times, with tableside ordering and the ability to access and control your restaurant remotely.
+NCR Aloha POS clearly knows the restaurant business, and its product is catered specifically to a restaurant owner’s needs.
+There’s a reason why so many businesses use it after all.
+The system’s feature-set is very impressive.
+If you’re at a point where you want a robust system and cost isn’t of consequence, you may want to give it a look.
+But other systems have rapidly caught up to what Aloha POS has to offer for a significantly lower price.
+Aloha does have some nice modern adaptations, particularly for our socially-distanced times, with tableside ordering, QR code payments, and the ability to access and control your restaurant remotely.
 NCR’s takeover of Aloha has also enhanced the overall Aloha POS software and hardware offering.